Posts

 Image

-A financial reporting scheme is a purposeful arrangement of financial line items, totals, subtotals, aggregations, disaggregations, structures, metadata, categorization, classification, assertions, restrictions, constraints, other conditions, etc. A financial reporting scheme represented in a digital format should not be semantically impoverished.
+A financial reporting framework is a purposeful arrangement of financial line items, totals, subtotals, aggregations, disaggregations, structures, metadata, categorization, classification, assertions, restrictions, constraints, other conditions, etc. A financial reporting framework represented in a digital format should not be semantically impoverished.
 Leaving information out, consciously or unconsciously, is not desirable.
 These reference reporting frameworks provide the minimum of what is necessary.
-They are modest, not impoverished, yet not as secure as they actually need to be.
-The following are a set of reference reporting frameworks (a.k.a. reporting schemes, knowledge regimes) which helps those interested in understanding how to create an industrial strength reporting scheme using the Seattle Method to do so.
-Included with each reporting framework is a reference report which tests the entire reporting framework and a number of reports which helps one understand the notion of reportin...
+They are modest yet not impoverished.
+A financial reporting framework provides the elements necessary for reporting organized by basic line item element, superordinate elements, and subordinate elements organized by type per the process of classification .
+Financial reporting frameworks tend to start with the high level concepts of the basic accounting equation: assets, liabilities, equity; and then build out from that basic accounting equation.
+The following are a set of reference ...

 Governance